Ashley Greene Is Married! Twilight Star Says I Do to Paul Khoury

 The Twilight star married her longtime boyfriend Paul Khoury Friday evening in a private wedding ceremony, according to Brides.

-According to the magazine, close to 120 guests including Liam Hemsworth, Zac Efron, Robert Pattinson, Brittany Snow, Lauren and Aaron Paul, Evan Ross and Ashlee Simpson Ross were able to witness the couple say "I Do" at an outdoor venue in San Jose, Calif.
+According to the magazine, close to 120 guests including Robert Pattinson, Lauren and Aaron Paul and Evan Ross were able to witness the couple say "I Do" at an outdoor venue in San Jose, Calif.

 The bride wore Katie May for the ceremony and turned to Windi Williams-Stern, owner of Studio Unbiased, to create her reception gown.